About camp kee-mo-kee

 Supporting the camp staff are many levels of leadership:

-The Summer Director ensures the summer camp program creates the magic that makes camp so special.
+The Summer Camp Director ensures the summer camp program creates the magic that makes camp so special.

 The volunteer Board of Directors provide the camp's vision and determines the path that it follows.